verhas/javageci/REFERENCE.md

 `source()` and `register()` methods to configure the framework.
 Finally invoking `generate()` starts the code generation.

+### Geci configuration calls

+#### `source()` defines the alternative directories where the source is

+There are several overloaded methods named `source()` in the `Geci` interface.
+They provide means to define different source sets for the generators.
+Not that in this context the word "source" has multiple meanings.
+The generators can read the source files to gather information but the same time it can also write generated code to the sources.

+The different `source()` methods usually accept a `String` array as vararg in the last argument position.
+This is NOT to specify different source sets.
+This is to specify different possible directories where the source set could be.

+The need for this is because there is no guaranteed current working directory (CWD) when the unit tests are started.
+Many times it is not a problem, but in same cases, for example when you have a multi module maven project, you may face different CWDs depending on how you start the test.
+If you start the unit test from the interactive environment of the IDE then the CWD will be the root directory of the module project.
+If you start `mvn clean install` in the parent project then the CWD is the project root directory of the parent project.

+The directory or directories for the source set should be the directory where Java code starts in case of Java source directory.
+In other words it is the directory where you the `com` directory is that corresponds to your `com. ...` package structure.
+In still another words this is the `src/main/java` directory in Maven terms.

+You should not try to specify a directory deeper to limit the source scanning of the framework, because this will prevent finding the class that was created from a certain source file.
+If there are many packages and sources the generators will ignore them anyway if they do not have anything to do there.

 ## Writing Generator

+//DRAFT PART

 This eases the use of these tests in different environments.
 You do not want to write here